 Filling Out Responsibility Charts

 Here’s the main thing that causes problems.
-People often look at lists of age appropriate chores for their kids, pick out a few that might work, and slap them on a chart.
+People often look at lists of chores for kids by age, pick out a few that might work, and slap them on a chart.
 That works for the first few days while it’s a fresh idea, but it doesn’t last.

 A Better Solution